dCO2/Dendron-for-Pubd-Notes/notes/documenting codeprop.md

 - How do you implement switching between light and dark themes?
 - How do you implement choosing a language?
 - How do you implement language auto-detection?
+- How do you implement folding a section of code?
+- How do you implement blurring code outside highlighted spotlight but keeping that within spotlight sharp/in-focus?

 [Codeprop is currently deployed to Netlify](https://codeprop.netlify.app/).